sejal-jagtap/de_sql_guidebook/README.md

 FROM authors;
 ```

-Q. Which institutions have the highest average paper ratings?
+### Q. Which institutions have the highest average paper ratings?

 **13. CTE (WITH), Aggregates, HAVING**

+Explanation:
+We use a CTE (WITH) to calculate each paper’s average score first, then aggregate those averages per institution.

 ```sql
 WITH paper_scores AS (